Alex313031/thorium-legacy/docs/BUILDING_WIN.md

 VisualStudioSetup.exe --add Microsoft.VisualStudio.Workload.NativeDesktop --add Microsoft.VisualStudio.Component.VC.ATLMFC --add Microsoft.VisualStudio.Component.VC.Tools.ARM64 --add Microsoft.VisualStudio.Component.VC.MFC.ARM64 --includeRecommended
 ```

- - You must have the version 10.1.20348.0 [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)
+ - You must have the version 10.1.22621.755 [Windows 11 SDK](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)
 installed.
 This can be installed separately or by checking the appropriate box
-in the Visual Studio Installer (Note that MSVS 2022 will try to install the 19043 version by default, uncheck this and check the 20348 version).
+in the Visual Studio Installer __(Note that MSVS 2022 will try to install the 22000 version by default, uncheck this and check the 22621 version)__.
-There is also experimental support for the Windows 11 10.1.22000.0 version.
+There is also experimental support for the Windows 11 10.1.22000.755 version.

-The SDK Debugging Tools must also be installed.
-If the Windows 10 SDK was
+The 10.0.22621.755 SDK Debugging Tools must also be installed.
+This
+version of the Debugging tools is needed in order to support reading the
+large-page PDBs that Chrome uses to allow greater-than 4 GiB PDBs.
-installed via the Visual Studio installer, then they can be installed by going
+If the Windows 10 SDK was installed via the Visual Studio installer, then they can be installed by going
 to: Control Panel → Programs → Programs and Features → Select the "Windows
 Software Development Kit" → Change → Change → Check "Debugging Tools For
 Windows" → Change.
 Or, you can download the standalone SDK installer and use it